YXChen0323/codexProject/MCP_119/README.md

 - **FastAPI** - simple API server.
 - **Nginx** - reverse proxy exposing the API under `/api/`.

+The `fastapi` service connects to the PostgreSQL container using environment variables defined in `docker-compose.yaml`.
+If you need to customise the database credentials, update these variables accordingly.

 Start the stack:

 ```bash